-- (ge)Appeals from the assessment may be taken by the taxpayer or by the City as provided by law. - (f) The Chief of the Bureau of Building Inspection is hereby authorized and directed to provide make available to all persons obtaining a building permit for improvements to or the construction of a residential dwelling unit(s) the following information which shall be prescribed by the Finance Director Treasurer: - (1) An application form for the exemption - (2) Instructions to complete the application, written in a form easily understood by the general public. - (3) General information written in a form easily understood by the general public, that details the benefits to be derived from this exemption. - (g) No exemption shall be granted and any existing exemption shall be revoked if and for so long as there exists any tax delinquency, any code violations, or non-compliance with agreed upon conditions for receiving the exemption, pursuant to the Program Enhancement Guidelines with respect to the property or property owner.
+- (g) Appeals from the assessment may be taken by the taxpayer or by the City as provided by law. - (h) The Director of the Department of Permits, Licenses, and Inspections is hereby authorized and directed to make available to all persons obtaining a building permit for improvements to or the construction of a residential dwelling unit(s) the following information which shall be prescribed by the Finance Director: - (1) An application form for the exemption - (2) Instructions to complete the application, written in a form easily understood by the general public. - (3) General information written in a form easily understood by the general public that details the benefits to be derived from this exemption. - (i) No exemption shall be granted and any existing exemption shall be revoked if and for so long as there exists any tax delinquency, any code violations, or non-compliance with agreed upon conditions for receiving the exemption, pursuant to the Program Enhancement Guidelines with respect to the property or property owner.
+The Finance Director may set an annual administrative fee, payable by grantees of the tax exemptions, for the purposes of the Finance Director, or his/her designee, monitoring compliance of the conditions set forth in this paragraph.